 - Percutaneous injury

-An injury caused by a sharp instrument or object such as a needle or scalpel, cutting or puncturing the skin.
+An injury caused by a needle/sharp, human scratch or bite cutting or puncturing the skin.

 - Personal Protective Equipment (PPE)